xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/dead-reckoning.md

 # Dead reckoning ([wiki](https://en.wikipedia.org/wiki/Dead_reckoning))
 One of the simplest ways of controlling the robot autonomously is using dead reckoning.

-It uses one of the first equations you learned in physics: `time = distance / average velocity`.
+It uses one of the first equations you learned in physics: $$time = distance / velocity$$.
 We use it to calculate, how long it takes the robot to go a certain distance based on its average speed.

-Let's look at an example: say our robot drives an average of `v = 2.5m/s`.
-We want it to drive a distance of `d = 10m`.
-To calculate, how long it will take the robot, all you have to do is divide distance by velocity: `t = d/v = 10/2.5 = 4s`.
+Let's look at an example: say our robot drives an average of $$v = 2.5 \frac{m}{s}$$.
+We want it to drive a distance of $$d = 10m$$.
+To calculate, how long it will take the robot, all you have to do is divide distance by velocity: $$t = d/v = 10/2.5 = 4s$$.

 This is exactly what dead reckoning does - it calculates the time it will take the robot to drive the distance to the goal.
 When asked, returns 1 if the time hasn't elapsed yet and 0 if it has.